Inspiration would run Trafalgar College and GY (VA) High by September 2016, DfE officals said

 ‘We consider the impact of the free school on Great Yarmouth (VA) High School to be minimal.
 As a Christian VA School it is unlikely that parents will want to move their children to the free school if they select on faith.
 The Inspiration Trust will run this school [GY VA} from September 2016 and will want to ensure both schools operate in a complementary way, lessening the overall impact.
 The trust should also improve the schools Ofsted performance over time.
 We judge that the opening of the free school is unlikely to affect this school’s long term financial viability.’

 This document assumes Inspiration would have taken over GYVA by September 2016.

-In the event, Inspiration didn’t take over GYVA until two years’ later when it was renamed Great Yarmouth Charter Academy (GYCA).
+In the event, Inspiration didn’t take over GYVA until one year later when it was renamed Great Yarmouth Charter Academy (GYCA).
 And Tim Coulson, the RSC who supported Inspiration’s takeover, became chair of governors.